Cyclist hit by car in Napier

-A male cyclist has been seriously injured hit by a car on Napier’s Marine Parade.
+A male cyclist has been hit by a car on Napier’s Marine Parade.

 The incident happened near Pacifica restaurant along the main street’s southbound lane, close to Napier CBD, just before noon on Wednesday.